 Virtual GAIN21: Retrospective

 From August 25 to 27 2021, the Annual Conference and Talent Fair of the German Academic International Network (GAIN) was once again the largest annual meeting for German researchers and scientists outside Europe.
-The GAIN Annual Conference and Talent Fair took place virtually for the second time in a row and attracted more than 1000 registrations and 750 active participants across the three conference days.
+The GAIN Annual Conference and Talent Fair took place virtually for the second time in a row and attracted more than 750 active participants across the three conference days.

 The meeting, organized by the DAAD, the Alexander von Humboldt Foundation, and the DFG in cooperation with other scientific organizations, focused on the careers of young researchers and issues of science policy.

-In her welcoming address, Federal Minister Anja Karliczek emphasized that our society’s need for scientific knowledge has never been more apparent than it is now.
+In her welcoming address, Federal Minister Anja Karliczek emphasized that society’s need for scientific knowledge has never been more apparent than now.
 She addressed the young scientists directly, saying their perspectives are much needed in scientific and societal discourse and that these scientists are highly valued in the German research landscape.
 She went on to highlight some of the expanding government funding of research and academia across Germany: “We want to send a clear signal that in Germany there is both excellence at the top and high quality across the board.”

 From August 25 to August 27 2021, international and German researchers were invited to obtain intensive information and advice on their next career steps in a total of 27 virtual workshops and 4 webcasts: The offers ranged from professorships at universities or universities of applied sciences to how to become a successful research group leader; from transitioning to research in the industry; or to launch a start-up as possible career steps.
 Other workshops were dedicated to successful virtual networking and informational interviews, insights into the appointment process, or offered information on tenure-track professorships.
 Webcasts are still available for viewing on our website.